puitiza/ecommerce/README.md

 4. Inventory service updates product availability and releases any reserved items.
 5. Notifications are sent to the user and administrator regarding the cancellation.

-Based on the limited number of users (less than 100) and the dynamic role change triggered by order status updates, a system-based evaluation approach might be a suitable option for implementing role conversion.
-Here's how it could work:

-1. **Define Order Status Threshold:** Identify a specific order status that serves as the threshold for role change.
-For example, "In Process Payment" could be the chosen trigger point.
-2. **Monitor User Order Status:** Continuously monitor the order status changes for users with the "USER" role.
-3. **Automatic Role Change:** When a user's order status reaches the defined threshold (e.g., "In Process Payment"), automatically assign the "ORDER" role to that user.
-4. **Payment Completion Reversion:** Once the payment for the relevant order is marked as successful, automatically revert the user's role back to "USER."

 Here are some additional suggestions for improvement: